igorhub/devcard/README.md

 # How it works

 A devcard is a playground for visualizations and quick experiments.
-You write its code in you own codebase, and the devcards web app turns it into an web page that's shown in your browser.
+You write its code with our own editor in you own codebase, and the devcards web app turns it into an web page that's shown in your browser.
 The app watches your project's source files and re-renders the page on each save.